Vitamix 5300 Review, Comparison & Buying Tips

 Vitamix 5300 vs 7500

 How do they compare?
 The main difference between the two models is the motor base.
-We have confirmed with Vita-mix that the 5300 comes with an updated version of the Classic 5200 series motor.
+We have confirmed with Vitamix that the 5300 comes with an updated version of the Legacy C-series motor.
 The external base is the same classic design.
 When the Next Generation G-Series, 7500, was released it was touted as the quietest Vitamix (40% quieter) made due to the redesign of the motor and its base.
-With a classic motor and a classic base, the 5300, like the 5200, does not include the same sound dampening advantage as the 7500.
+With a classic motor and a classic base the Vitamix 5300 does not include the same sound dampening advantage as the 7500.
 (See our complete Vitamix model comparison for additional model details.)

 One other minor difference worthy of noting is that the 5300 comes with the getting started guide and cookbook all in one and does not include the tutorial DVD that comes with other models.
 Some people find the DVD a valuable addition.

 – without sound reducing technology